rfomin/elfbsp/README.md

 Running AJBSP with no options, or the --help option, will show some help text, including a summary of all available options.

+Once invoked, AJBSP will process each wad file.
+All the maps in the file have their nodes rebuilt, unless the --map option is used to limit which maps are visited.
+The normal behavior is to keep the output to the terminal fairly terse, only showing the name of each map as it being processed, and a simple summary of each file.
+More verbose output can be enabled by the --verbose option.

 Option List
 -----------